Dwarf-Community/Dwarf/README.md

 `python manage.py makemigrations`
 `python manage.py makemigrations dwarf`
 `python manage.py migrate`
-`python manage.py migrate dwarf`

 That should be it for now.
-There will be more things to install as soon as the web front-end part will be released, such as nginx and gunicorn, so keep an eye at [my Discord server](https://discord.me/AileenLumina)! :)
+There will be more things to install as soon as the web front-end part will be released, such as nginx and gunicorn, so keep an eye at [our Discord server](https://discord.gg/rAHwvyE)! :)

 You can start the bot by going to your Django project's directory and issueing the following command (after you activated your virtualenv as described above):
 `python manage.py startbot`